The dependence of the abstract boundary classification on a set of curves I: An algebra of sets on bounded parameter property satisfying sets of curves: Introduction

-The classification of abstract boundary points \cite{ScottSzekeres1994} is given by a classification of boundary points $\partial\phi(\man{M})$, $\phi\in\Phi$ and then by showing which `parts' of this classification are invariant under the equivalence relation $\equiv$.
-From \cite{ScottSzekeres1994}, and as we will show in a following paper, the classification of boundary points is constructed from $\cur{C}$ by studying the relative bounded/unbounded-ness of curves which limit to the same boundary points.
-For the purposes of this paper, therefore we need only divide boundary points into four classes, approachable and approachable with bounded parameter and the two complements of these sets.
+The classification of abstract boundary points, \cite[Section 4 and 5]{ScottSzekeres1994}, is given by a classification of boundary points -- that is elements of $\partial\phi(\man{M})$ for each $\phi\in\Env$ -- and then by showing which `parts' of this classification are invariant under the equivalence relation $\equiv$.
+The classification of boundary points of an envelopment, $\phi\in\Env$, depends on an analysis of the relative bounded/un-boundedness of curves in a \bpp.\ satisfying set that have common limit points in $\partial\phi(\man{M})$ as well as certain properties of $\covers$ and the Lorentzian metric.
+Here we are only concerned with the structure of \bpp.\ satisfying sets necessary for the classification and therefore only concerned with the relative bounded/un-boundedness of elements of our \bpp.\ satisfying set, \cite[Section 4]{ScottSzekeres1994}.